West Drayton: Demography

+Politics

+West Drayton is part of the Hayes and Harlington constituency for elections to the House of Commons of the United Kingdom.

+West Drayton is part of the West Drayton ward for elections to Hillingdon London Borough Council.

 History

-The St Paul's Era
+The St Paul's Era 939 – 1546

 The first record of West Drayton is from 939 when Æthelstan, King of the English, gave the Manor of West Drayton to the Dean and Chapter of Cathedral church of St Pauls, recorded in the Cartularium Saxonicum.

 In the 1086 Domesday Book, West Drayton was assessed at ten hides with land suitable for six ploughs.
 The Parish had 17 landowners which indicated a population of less than 100.
 In 1461 a separate smaller manor, Drayton and Colham Garden Manor was first recorded, lying between Swan road and Colham Mill road.
 Both manors shared St Martin's Parish Church.
 Until 1525 West Drayton Manor was managed on behalf of the Dean and Chapter of St Paul's by an appointment known as a Firmarius who was responsible for the day-to-day running of the estate.

-The Paget Era
+The Paget Era 1546 – 1786

 From 1525 St Paul's began leasing West Drayton Manor to tenants.
 From 1537 the lessee of the manor was William Paget who held high office of state in the court of Henry VIII.
 On 1 April 1546, the Dean and Chapter of St Paul's released the Manor of West Drayton to the Crown and two weeks later Henry granted the manor to the now knighted Sir William Paget.
 In the same year Henry granted Paget six manors in his native Staffordshire.
 Henry died in January 1547.
 Paget was made a peer of the realm as Lord Paget of Beaudesert by Edward VI in 1549.

 While he was leasing the manor William Paget used the existing building of St Pauls which was situated near St Martin's Parish church.
 Paget described the building as his "cotage at Drayton".
 Once owning the manor he built a new manor house, completed by 1549, which occupied the western end of the churchyard.
 The Manor grounds contained the Church, ornamental gardens, stables, a dovecote and other outbuildings and was enclosed by a high brick wall and two gatehouses.
 The wall and one of the gatehouses can still be seen today.
 The construction of the manor house and grounds resulted in the demolition of villagers' homes on Church Road and building on the graves of generations of West Drayton people in the churchyard.
 In addition to this, Paget enclosed 150 acres of common land to add to his demesne.
 In 1550 Paget legalised his position by obtaining a royal pardon for his actions.
 The loss of the Parish churchyard was compensated for by the granting of an alternative burial site which was situated on the eastern side of where Drayton Hall is today.
 The burial site was used until 1888.